 Most of our Collie puppies weigh between 6-10 Lb when you get them, but will grow to 45-65 LB within 1.5 years.
 (Havanese are 3-5LB and grow to 8-12LB) They are not house broken, crate or leash trained yet.
 When you come to pick up your puppy, we try to give you 20-30 min with us and the puppy, to answer all your questions.
 They will already have had their breakfast and plenty of water.
 We try to pamper them a bit and get them freshened up before the car ride.

 No masks are required at our house.
-If my father meets you part way, please do wear a mask.
-In either case, please help us maintain 10’ of social distance when possible.
-Ground delivery may be possible in some situations for an extra $0.75 per mile (round trip), just ask if you desire.
+Ground delivery may be possible in some situations for a small fee, just ask if you desire.

 What to bring with you when you come or meet us to get your puppy: A collar, a leash, some towels or rags, water.
 Cash for the balance due.
 Optional: a dish and kennel or pet carrier.

-Most puppies will lose their breakfast at least once on their first ride in a car.
+Some puppies may lose their breakfast on their first ride in a car.
 Please plan on them getting a bit messy, as well as you, if you are holding them.
-We recommend driving 10-20 min, then stopping for a 10-15 min break, offering them water, then going up to 30 min, before the next stop, then every hour, for the most comfortable experience for you and your puppy.
+We recommend driving 30-60 min, then stopping for a 10-15 min break, offering them water, then stopping every hour, for the most comfortable experience for you and your puppy.
 We do not recommend giving them any food on the trip, until you get home, unless that is over 5 hours.
 If you will be crossing state lines, please check on each state’s laws.
 If you need any additional paperwork or shots, etc, we will be willing to help, but for an additional fee.

 First night: Unless you plan to let your puppy sleep in bed with someone, he/she will likely have some anxiety issues for the first few nights.
 It may sound cruel, but the more you can leave him/her alone for the night in their own room or kennel, the quicker things will calm down.
 It usually takes 2-5 nights till they can sleep without missing their mother and siblings bad enough to cry a bit.
 It is best to leave water, and toy and the blanket we provide with them for the night.
 There are lots of recommendations to help ease everyone’s stress online…